The Keeper of Lost Causes: Synopsis

 Carl Mørck is demoted to Department Q, the cold case unit, after a raid he instigated goes wrong.
 One case, a suspected suicide, piques his interest.
-His investigations suggest that the victim, a rising politician named Merete Lynnggard, was actually kidnapped.
+His investigations suggest that the victim, a rising politician named Merete Lynggaard, was actually kidnapped.
 Mørck ruffles feathers and is told to halt the investigation, but he and his assistant Assad persist.

-As the duo investigate the case further, they get into trouble with Swedish police and are suspended, but they still continue to persevere in their investigation.
-Lynnggard is revealed to be imprisoned in a pressure chamber by a vengeful chef named Larsa.
+As the duo investigate the case further, they get into trouble with Swedish police and are suspended, but they continue their investigation.
+Lynggaard is revealed to be imprisoned in a pressure chamber by a vengeful chef named Lasse.
+When Lynggaard and Lasse were children, Lynggaard playfully blindfolded her father as he was driving, causing a deadly car crash that killed both of her parents as well as Lasse's father and younger sister.
+The confinement and torture of Lynggaard is Lasse's revenge.

-Carl and Assad locate the pressure chamber and rescue Lynnggard as she is about to die, and they arrest Larsa.
+Carl and Assad locate the pressure chamber and rescue Lynggaard as she is about to die, and they arrest Lasse.
 Because of their action and the prominence of the case, the police chief reinstates the duo as detectives.